Call For Evaluation (714) 276-1235

 The beneficiary wishes to continue working in the field of remarkable achievement in the United States.

-Standard for Classification
+Standard For Classification

 A beneficiary must have "sustained national or international recognition" in order to qualify as a person of "exceptional talent" in the sciences, education, business, or athletics (often known as O-1A), or in the arts (usually referred to as O-1B (Arts)).